Do you want to work as an animal research technician?

 Apprenticeship is also possible where you need to learn skills from a more senior cartoonist or expert.

-Join the Animal Research Technicians Group in STEP 8 to learn more and even interact with the educational institutions that will help you secure your dream career!
+Join the Animal Research Technicians Group in the OZT Community to learn more and even interact with the educational institutions that will help you secure your dream career!

 Average level of education of all the people who enter the career